latchbio/latch/docs/source/automation/overview.md

 Next, select a folder where files/folders will be uploaded using the `Select Target` button.
 Any items uploaded to this folder will trigger the specified workflow.

-Finally, input the automation ID you obtained in the previous step.
+Finally, select the automation workflow that you have just registered using the selector.

 ![Create Automation Example](../assets/automation/create-automation-example.png)